VPAC/superlinux/supercomputingwithlinux.md

 tar cvfz $BU /home/train[01..12]
 ```

 Thus, a variable is prefaced by a dollar sign ($) to refer to its value.
 It can also be assigned with an equals sign, without whitespaces on either side.
 In bash variables are global by default unless explicitly declared as local in a function (see below).
+Variable names *should* be illusrative of their function, although for very simple assignment an equally simple illusration - or abbreviation - is enough.

+The value of a variable can be checked with via the echo command (`echo $variable`).
+However, it should *only* be run if one is reasonably sure that the content of the variable is not harmful.
+Variables only have a scope in the bash process that they are declared in, unless exported.
+The command `export -p` will print all current exported variable values.
+The `unset` command will remove variable assignment.

 ```
 $ Ubh="Unbihexium"
 $ echo $Ubh
   Unbihexium
+$ bash
+$ echo $Ubh

+$ exit
+$ echo $Ubh
+  Unbihexium
+$ export Ubh="Unbihexium"
+$ bash
+$ echo $Ubh
+  Unbihexium
+$ exit
+$ export -p
+$ unset Ubh
+$ echo $Ubh

 ```

 **Loops**